its-charan-here/atharvagj-ai/README.md

 some experience in backend too, I have worked on a mini project in which I used the Flask framework!

-I am still a learner, and am looking for new oppurtunities to wokr in!
+I am still a learner, and am looking for new oppurtunities to work in!
 Please contact me if you feel like I could assist you!
 Thanks!